-Global tables build on the global Amazon DynamoDB footprint to provide you with a fully managed, multi-region, and multi-master database that delivers fast, local, read and write performance for massively scaled, global applications.
+Global tables build on the global Amazon DynamoDB footprint to provide you with a fully managed, multi-region, and multi-active database that delivers fast, local, read and write performance for massively scaled, global applications.
 Global tables replicate your DynamoDB tables automatically across your choice of AWS Regions.

 Global tables eliminate the difficult work of replicating data between Regions and resolving update conflicts, enabling you to focus on your application's business logic.
 In addition, global tables enable your applications to stay highly available even in the unlikely event of isolation or degradation of an entire Region.

 You can set up global tables in the AWS Management Console or AWS CLI.
 No application changes are required because global tables use existing DynamoDB APIs.
 There are no upfront costs or commitments for using global tables, and you pay only for the resources provisioned.
 Learn more about setting up global tables in the DynamoDB Developer Guide.

 How it works

 When you create a DynamoDB global table, it consists of multiple replica tables (one per AWS Region) that DynamoDB treats as a single unit.
 Every replica has the same table name and the same primary key schema.
 When an application writes data to a replica table in one Region, DynamoDB propagates the write to the other replica tables in the other AWS Regions automatically.